ACA News Twitter

-To be considered, a faculty member or instructor associated with the program must submit the student paper to verify that it was written within the context of an archival studies program between May 1, 2018 and April 30, 2019.
+To be considered, a faculty member or instructor associated with the program must submit a student paper and verify that it was written within the context of an archival studies program between May 1, 2020 and April 30, 2021.
 Submissions must be received by June 30, 2021.
 Papers written in French or English are eligible.

 The submission form and procedures are available at: